salvianoo/old-vimfiles/README.md

 VIM
 ===

-You will need a compiled vim with python and ruby support
+You will need a compiled Vim with python and ruby support